huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 Integration allows users to download your hosted files directly from the Hub using your library.

 Use the `hf_hub_download` function to retrieve a URL and download files from your repository.
-The downloaded files are stored in your cache: `~/.cache/huggingface/hub`.
+Downloaded files are stored in your cache: `~/.cache/huggingface/hub`.
 You don't have to redownload the file the next time you use it, and for larger files, this can save a lot of time.
-Furthermore, if the repository is updated with a new version of the file, `huggingface_hub` will automatically download the new version and store it in the cache for you.
+Furthermore, if the repository is updated with a new version of the file, `huggingface_hub` will automatically download the latest version and store it in the cache for you.
 Users don't have to worry about updating their files.

 For example, download the `config.json` file from the [lysandre/arxiv-nlp](https://huggingface.co/lysandre/arxiv-nlp) repository: